 Section 8 of the Permit covers Status and Trends Monitoring, Effectiveness Studies, and Source Identification and Diagnostic Monitoring (SIDM).
-In the first two categories, the City was given the option to either 1) conduct its own qualifying Status and Trends Monitoring and/or Effectiveness Studies, or 2) opt in to a regional collective fund.
+At the beginning of the Permit cycle, the City was given the option to either 1) conduct its own qualifying Status and Trends Monitoring and/or Effectiveness Studies, or 2) opt in to a regional collective fund.
 This fund is used to complete studies of regional significance.
 In the case of the SIDM, the City is required to pay into a collective fund.
+The city chose to opt in to the regional collective fund.